hadelacruz/command-line-clue/game/notebook.md

 ## Notes
 *The cellar is empty
  The Tailorcat is at the pond in the park
- The Glass Bottle is at the gymnasium in the school*
+ The Glass Bottle is at the gymnasium in the school The Doctor is at the archives in the town hall *

 Location of the crime is still unknown - the room must have been empty when it happened...